-Additionally, to keep moisture at bay during the summertime, you should consider using a dehumidifier to help keep your indoor humidity between 30-50% where indoor air pollutants are less likely to thrive.
+Additionally, to keep moisture at bay during the summertime, you should consider using a dehumidifier to help keep your indoor humidity as close to 50% as possible where indoor air pollutants are less likely to thrive.

 have your air conditioner inspected and maintained regularly

 forget about dehumidification

 Your dehumidifier’s job is to help reduce the amount of moisture in the air.
 This helps to eliminate the amount of indoor air pollution circulating through your air.
 In addition, drier air feels roughly 8° cooler than humid air.
 This means your air conditioner won’t have to work as hard to cool the air in your home, saving you money on energy costs in the process.
 As a general rule, always try to keep your indoor humidity as close to 50% as possible.

 A little thermal discomfort is actually good for you.
 We’re not saying you shouldn’t use your air conditioner, obviously.
 Your body will adapt to the temperature.
 However, Dr. Stan Cox says, “when we’re a little cold or a little warm, our metabolism runs faster.”
 He also added, “people tend to eat more and gain more weight when the temperature is perfectly cozy.”
 So consider lowering the air conditioning a bit to live a little healthier…and save on energy costs in the process.

 use air filters tailored to your needs and exchange them regularly

 Regularly exchanging your air filters also helps your family remain healthy more consistently.
 Aprilaire offers air filters designed to help rid your home of specific indoor air pollutants.
 Identify your family’s healthy needs and commit to an air filter that’s going to help your family breathe easy in the long run.